 Division & Department: Community and Economic Development Services - Planning Subject: Spokane Downtown Plan Date: June 30, 2021 Author (email & phone): Nathan Gwinn ngwinn@spokanecity.org 625-6893 City Council Sponsor: CP Beggs, CM Kinnear Executive Sponsor: Louis Meuler Committee(s) Impacted: Urban Experience Type of Agenda item: Consent Discussion Strategic Initiative Alignment: (link agenda item Comprehensive Plan Chapter 3 Land Use Goals LU 1, 2, 3; to guiding document - i.e., Chapter 4 Transportation Goal TR B; Master Plan, Budget , Comp Chapter 7 Economic Development Goal ED 3; Plan, Policy, Charter, Strategic Plan) Chapter 10 Social Health Goals SH 2, SH 5, SH6.
 Strategic Initiative: Urban Experience Deadline: Outcome: (deliverables, An ordinance updating the Downtown Plan adopted in 2008, delivery duties, milestones to amending the Comprehensive Plan through repealing and replacing meet) the 2008 Downtown Plan, including a larger subarea with all of the South University District Subarea Plan adopted in 2020.
-Background/History: articipation events conducted by the City, Downtown Spokane Partnership, and their Planning Consultant is attached as Exhibit 1 to the staff report, available on the project webpage: my.spokanecity.org/projects/downtown-plan-update/ Following a hearing on May 12, 2021, the Plan Commission recommended approval of the plan, with a modification to add two new actions attached to its recommendations: (1) Action PS1.3 , related to police, and (2) Action WO1.5 , related to monitoring housing and shelter.
-The City Council will consider several additional requests for changes to the draft plan identified in proposed Resolution No. 2021-0054 at its meeting on July 12, 2021.
-Executive Summary: The Spokane Downtown Plan outlines overarching goals and supporting strategies to guide - ontinues to grow and evolve over the next ten years in an area including and surrounding the city of Spokane's Downtown core. framework for implementa ns, identification of priorities, and measures of success, providing a Budget Impact: ition.
-Approved in current year budg et? 🗖 Yes 🗂 No Annual/Reoccurring expenditure?
-Yes No If new, specify funding source: Other budget impacts: (revenue generating, match requirements, etc.) Operations Impact: Consistent with current operations/policy?
-Requires change in current operations/policy?
-Specify changes required: tos to dovolonment regulations, including parking and building decise Changes and updates to development regulations, including parking and building design, New policy for vacating alleys Downtown (pages 45 and 88), and New policy for vacating alleys Downtown (pages 45 and 88), and New policy for a continued presence of a fully staffed, centralized Downtown Precinct.
+Background/History: sticipation events and ustad by the City Deventory Coolers articipation events conducted by the City, Downtown Spokane ning Consultant is attached as Exhibit 1 to the staff report, available on • - the project webpage: my.spokanecity.org/projects/downtown-plan-update/ Following a hearing on May 12, 2021, the Plan Commission recommended approval of the plan, with a modification to add two new actions attached to its recommendations: (1) Action PS1.3, related to police, and (2) A related to police, and (2) Action WO1.5, related to monitoring housing and shelter.
+The City Council will consid ler several additional requests for changes to the draft plan identified 2021-0054 at its meeting on July 12, 2021.
+Executive Summary: an outlines overarching goals and supporting strategies to guide • ontinues to grow and evolve over the next ten years in an area including and surrounding the city of Spokane's Downtown core.
+It includes proposed actions, identification of priorities, and measures of success, providing a framework for implementation.
+Budget Impact: Approved in current year budget?
+Yes No Annual/Reoccurring expenditure? 🍟 Yes 🚔 No If new, specify funding source: Other budget impacts: (revenue generating, match requirements, etc.) Operations Impact: Consistent with current operations/policy? - Requires change in current operations/policy? es to development regulations, including parking and building design, New policy for vacating alleys Downtown (pages 45 and 88), and • New policy for a continued presence of a fully staffed, centralized Downtown Precinct.
 Known challenges/barriers: